jeremykendall/php-domain-parser/README.md

 **WARNING: in the example above the public suffix informations are lost because the newly attached public suffix had none.**

-To avoid this data loss you should use an already resolved public suffix.
+To avoid this data loss you should use a `Pdp\PublicSuffix` object instead.

 ~~~php
 $domain = $rules->resolve('www.bbc.co.uk');